-No persons may cause, suffer, or permit on premises under their control noxious growth, as defined in Section 11-1 of this Chapter as any growth of weeds, grasses, or other plants or shrubs that, because of spacing, accumulation, or weather conditions, becomes or threatens to become a fire hazard or a harboring place for rats, mice, snakes, or other vermin or otherwise poses a danger to the public health or safety.
-Managed natural landscapes shall not be considered noxious growth.
+No persons may cause, suffer, or permit on premises under their control noxious growth, as defined in Section 11-1 of this Chapter as any growth of weeds, grasses, or other plants or shrubs that, because of overgrowth, accumulation, or weather conditions, becomes or threatens to become a fire hazard or otherwise poses a danger to the public health or safety.
+Managed natural landscapes and meadows shall not be considered noxious growth.